Burgess Shale-type preservation: Preservational regime

 Burgess Shale-type deposits occur either on the continental slope or in a sedimentary basin.
-They are known in sediments deposited at all water depths during the Precambrian (Riphean stage onwards), with a notable gap in the last 150 million years of the Proterozoic.
+They are known in sediments deposited at all water depths during the Precambrian (Riphean age onwards), with a notable gap in the last 150 million years of the Proterozoic.
 They become increasingly restricted to deep waters in the Cambrian.

 In order for soft tissue to be preserved, its volatile carbon framework must be replaced by something able to survive the rigours of time and burial.

 Charles Walcott, who discovered the Burgess Shale on 30 August 1909, hypothesised that the organic material was preserved by silicification.
 When the shale was redescribed in the 1970s, it was possible to take a more experimental approach to determining the nature of the fossils, which turned out to be mainly composed of carbon or clay minerals.
 In many cases, both were present, suggesting that the original carbon was preserved, and the process of its preservation caused clay minerals to form in a predictable fashion.

 When carbon is preserved it usually forms films of the highly cross-linked and essentially inert compound kerogen, with kerogen formation from organic precursors likely to happen as the host rock is exposed to high pressures.
 In addition, films of phyllicate (clay) minerals can grow in situ, overprinting the biological tissue.
 The decay process creates chemical gradients that are essential for mineral growth to continue long enough for the tissue to be preserved.
 Oxygen in the sediment allows decomposition to occur at a much faster rate, which decreases the quality of the preservation, but does not prevent it entirely.
 The conventional, exceptionally preserved fossils of the Burgess Shale are supplemented by the shells of organisms which lived on, and burrowed into, the sediment before the exceptional preservation pathway was complete.
 The organisms' presence shows that oxygen was present, but at worst this "paused" the mineralisation process.
 It seems that whilst anoxia improves Burgess Shale-type preservation, it is not essential to the process.